-If a local public official, such as a member of a college district board of trustees, has a substantial interest in a business entity or in real property, the official shall file, before a vote or decision on any matter involving the business entity or the real property, an affidavit stating the nature and extent of the interest and shall abstain from further participation in the matter if:
+If a local public official, such as a member of a college district board of trustees, has a substantial interest in a business entity or in real property, the official shall file, before a vote or decision on any matter involving the business entity or the real property, an affidavit stating the nature and extent of the interest and shall if:

-- In the case of a substantial interest in a business entity, the action on the matter will have a special economic effect on the business entity that is distinguishable from the effect on the public; or - 2.
-In the case of a substantial interest in real property, it is reasonably foreseeable that an action on the matter will have a special economic effect on the value of the property, distinguishable from its effect on the public.
+- "Local public official" means a member of the abstain from further participation in the matter governing body or another officer, whether elected, appointed, paid, or unpaid, of any 1.
+In the case of a substantial interest in a district (including a school district), central business entity, the action on the matter appraisal district, or other local governmental will have a special economic effect on entity, including a college district, who exerthe business entity that is distinguishcises responsibilities beyond those that are able from the effect on the public; or advisory in nature. - effect on the public.

-The affidavit must be filed with the official record keeper of the governmental entity.
+2. In the case of a substantial interest in "Business entity" means a sole proprietorreal property, it is reasonably foreseeable ship, partnership, firm, corporation, holding that an action on the matter will have a company, joint-stock company, receivership, special economic effect on the value of trust, or any other entity recognized by law.
+A the property, distinguishable from its public entity, such as a city, school district, or state institution of higher education, whose purpose is not to produce financial benefits for The affidavit must be filed with the official private persons is not a business entity. record keeper of the governmental entity.